 You probably think that Zoom appeared right about the time when the pandemic started.
 However, that was the beginning of its glory.
 The start, on the other hand, was a decade ago, back in 2011.
 Even though it’s been around for a while now, the growth was noticed during the pandemic by going from 10 million daily participants in 2019 to 300 million daily participants in 2020.

-The reason for its success?
-Probably the strategy towards a video-first culture.
-Same as Teams, Zoom is available on desktop and mobile (Android and iOS) too, without having to sacrifice any of the key features such as virtual background, screen sharing, etc.
+Same as Teams, Zoom is available on desktop and mobile (Android and iOS) too, without having to sacrifice any of the key features such as virtual background, screen sharing, etc. Its intuitive interface and scalability make it a preferred choice for businesses, educators, and remote teams worldwide.

 Microsoft Teams vs Zoom: Getting started